Strawberry Glazed Salmon

 - 2 cups fresh strawberries, cored and sliced

 - 4 6-ounce salmon fillets, skin on

 - Kosher salt and freshly ground black pepper, to taste

 - Saute shallots in olive oil, and when they start to get soft, add garlic and saute until fragrant.
-Remove from heat.
+Remove the pan from heat.

 - In a medium saucepan, combine the vinegar, brown sugar, mustard, and strawberries.
 Add the shallots and garlic.

 - Preheat oven to 425 degrees.
-Line a baking sheet with non-stick foil and place salmon a couple of inches apart.
+Line a baking sheet with non-stick foil and place salmon fillets a couple of inches apart.
 Generously season with salt and pepper.